agsb/forth-and-hash/README.md

 _"AI uses hash code as word, Humans uses semantics as word". "_ Liang Ng [^1]

-Chuck Moore once used size and first three characters of words, four bytes as entries in Forth dictionary [^2]
+Chuck Moore once used size and first three characters of words, four bytes as entries in Forth dictionary and made a letter about [^2]

 Now with 32-bit CPUs, everthing must be four bytes aligned.
 A Forth dictionary waste many bytes in pads.